-Yes it is, but there’s a down side.
-There is much more traffic in National Parks and no off-roading is permitted.
-Game drive vehicles are larger, which means more people on your vehicle.
-In general the accommodation is basic, and furthermore the on-site restaurants are average at best.
-Local residents love to visit the National Parks during school holidays, where they can self-cater for the whole family for two or three weeks.
+Yes, National Park camps are cheaper, as a rule, but be advised that there are reasons for this.
+Firstly, they are not all-inclusive, so everything is add-on.
+Secondly, there is much more traffic in National Parks, and please note that no off-roading is permitted.
+Thirdly, game drive vehicles are often larger, which means more people on your vehicle.
+Fourthly, accommodation is generally basic, and the on-site restaurants are average, at best.
+Local residents love to visit the National Parks during school holidays, where they can self-cater for the entire family for two or three weeks.

 So, is a private reserve worth the money?

-A private reserve is worth every cent.
-There is no traffic, off-roading is permitted, game drive vehicles are small and very comfortable, and in general the accommodation is superb.
+A private reserve is certainly worth every cent.
+The benefits are numerous.
+There is no traffic, off-roading is permitted, game drive vehicles are small and comfortable, and in general the accommodation is superb.
 The cuisine is of a much higher standard.
 And the odds of seeing more wildlife, close up, are greater.

 And what about payment?

-There are three payment options and we discuss these with you after you have chosen your safari tour and price.
-The safari is not confirmed until deposit/s have been made and local flights booked.* Lodge Ts and Cs as published will be applied.
-Final settlement is requested 30 – 60 days before your safari begins. (* Rules relaxed during pandemic.)
+We offer 2 payment options and we discuss these with you after you have approved your safari tour and price.
+The safari is not confirmed until deposit/s have been made and local flights booked.
+Lodge Ts and Cs as published will be applied, and final settlement is requested 30 – 60 days before your safari begins, as a rule.